cabberley/homeassistant_redback/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://github.com/hacs/integration)

-Redback Technologies (https://redbacktech.com/) produces a range of inverter and battery systems.
-This integration uses the Redback Technologies Portal (public API) to sync solar and battery energy data with Home Assistant.z
+[Redback Technologies](https://redbacktech.com/) produces a range of inverter and battery systems.
+This integration uses the
+- Redback Technologies Public API to sync solar and battery energy data.
+- Redback Technologies Portal Website to Control your Inverters settings.
+(This is the portal.redbacktech.com website)

+## Enhancements to the original Code by JuiceJuice
+- **The Biggest difference is that this version can control your inverter and set it to charge or discharge for a pre determined time!**
+- Restructured and renamed the entities to be more aligned and user friendly.
+- Uses a newer Redback API version which provides a significant amount of additional data about your PV panels and each battery in your stack
+- Added a lot of detail as attributes for information to some sensors.
+- reworked a lot of the code and tidied it up removing redundant code.
+- Set up some additional data points that I will probably surface when time allows and I get motivated.

 ## Pre-requisites

 You need to contact Redback Technologies support team to request API access.
 This appears to be available to any customer who asks.
-You will receive access details including "Client ID" and "Credential" which are necessary for this integration.
+You will receive access details including "Client ID" and "Client Secret" which are necessary for this integration.
+You will also need your email & Password that you use to access the portal website or mobile app.

 ## Installation

-Install the repository through HACS (it should appear in the list of available integrations) or by manually copying the `custom_components/redback` folder into your `custom_components` folder.
+Install the repository through HACS (**you will need to add this repository as a custom repository, it is different to the one that auto populates the HACS respository**) or by manually copying the `custom_components/redback` folder into your `custom_components` folder.

 ## Configuration